nodejs/nodejs.dev/ADDING_LEARN_PAGE.md

 ## To begin drafting a documentation page:

-1. Fork the [nodejs/website-redesign repo](https://github.com/nodejs/website-redesign) so that you have your own copy of the repository that you have push access to.
+1. Fork the [nodejs/nodejs.dev repo](https://github.com/nodejs/nodejs.dev) so that you have your own copy of the repository to which you have push access.
-1. Create your documentation file on `content/learn` use a reasonable and descriptive name for the file.
+1. Create your documentation file in `content/learn`.
+Use a reasonable and descriptive name for the file.
   - If you're writing a simple Markdown file, use an `.md` extension.
-Otherwise, if you want to incorporate [JSX](https://reactjs.org/docs/introducing-jsx.html) features, sabve it with an `.mdx` extension.
+Otherwise, if you want to incorporate [JSX](https://reactjs.org/docs/introducing-jsx.html) features, save it with an `.mdx` extension.
 1. Copy the metadata from the template below.
-This metadata defines crucial information such as authors, the title of your documentation page, and more
+This metadata defines crucial information such as authors, the title of your documentation page, and more.
   ```mdx
   ---
   title: 'A title for your page'